Charlie Chaplin: Essanay

-The Essanay Film Manufacturing Company of Chicago sent Chaplin an offer of $1,250 a week with a signing bonus of $10,000.
-He joined the studio in late December 1914, where he began forming a stock company of regular players, actors he worked with again and again, including Ben Turpin, Leo White, Bud Jamison, Paddy McGuire, Fred Goodwins, and Billy Armstrong.
-He soon recruited a leading lady, Edna Purviance, whom Chaplin met in a café and hired on account of her beauty.
-She went on to appear in 35 films with Chaplin over eight years; the pair also formed a romantic relationship that lasted into 1917.
+The Essanay Film Manufacturing Company of Chicago sent Chaplin an offer of $1,250 a week, with a signing bonus of $10,000.
+He joined the studio in late December 1914, where he began forming a stock company of regular players, actors he worked with again and again, including Ben Turpin, Leo White, Bud Jamison, Paddy McGuire, Fred Goodwins and Billy Armstrong.
+Chaplin soon recruited a leading lady, Edna Purviance, whom he met in a café and hired on account of her beauty.
+She went on to appear in 35 films with him over eight years; the pair also formed a romantic relationship that lasted until 1917.

 Chaplin asserted a high level of control over his pictures and started to put more time and care into each film.
 There was a month-long interval between the release of his second production, A Night Out, and his third, The Champion.
 The final seven of Chaplin's 14 Essanay films were all produced at this slower pace.
 Chaplin also began to alter his screen persona, which had attracted some criticism at Keystone for its "mean, crude, and brutish" nature.
 The character became more gentle and romantic; The Tramp (April 1915) was considered a particular turning point in his development.
 The use of pathos was developed further with The Bank, in which Chaplin created a sad ending.
 Robinson notes that this was an innovation in comedy films, and marked the time when serious critics began to appreciate Chaplin's work.
 At Essanay, writes film scholar Simon Louvish, Chaplin "found the themes and the settings that would define the Tramp's world".

 During 1915, Chaplin became a cultural phenomenon.
 Shops were stocked with Chaplin merchandise, he was featured in cartoons and comic strips, and several songs were written about him.
-In July, a journalist for Motion Picture Magazine wrote that "Chaplinitis" had spread across America.
+In July, a journalist for Motion Picture wrote that "Chaplinitis" had spread across America.
 As his fame grew worldwide, he became the film industry's first international star.
+In September 1915, Chaplin topped a poll held by Pictures and the Picturegoer of the greatest British film actors, receiving 142,920 votes from readers.
+The classic music hall sketch, A Night in an English Music Hall, would be the basis for his 12th Essanay film, A Night in the Show, released in November 1915.
 When the Essanay contract ended in December 1915, Chaplin, fully aware of his popularity, requested a $150,000 signing bonus from his next studio.
-He received several offers, including Universal, Fox, and Vitagraph, the best of which came from the Mutual Film Corporation at $10,000 a week.
+He received several offers, including Universal, Fox and Vitagraph, the best of which came from the Mutual Film Corporation at $10,000 a week.